 |Year||Personal||Business||Total Deductions||Revenue Forgone||LCT||FBT||Net Subsidy|

-Source: Australian Taxation Office, Taxation Statistics, various years; BITRE, Road Related Revenue and Expenditure, 2011 update (FBT figures).
+Source: Australian Taxation Office, Taxation Statistics, various years; BITRE, Road Related Revenue and Expenditure, 2011 update and Infrastructure Statistics Yearbook 2017 (FBT figures).
 All amounts in $million.

 ‘Year’ is the financial year ending in June of the year stated.